Coarse Equivalences of Euclidean Buildings: Coarse equivalences of trees

-\end{Cor} The $2$-transitive action on $\partial T$ has strong consequences for the structure of $T$, as we prove now.
-We start with a topological dichotomy. \begin{Prop} The set of branch points is either closed and discrete, or it is dense in every apartment.
+\end{Cor} We have the following a topological dichotomy. \begin{Prop} In a tree satisfying (2-$\partial$), the set of branch points is either closed and discrete, or it is dense in every apartment.

 \proof Let $A=(u,v)$ be an apartment and assume that the set of branch points is not dense in $A$.
 If $A$ contains no branch point, then $A=T$, and if $A$ contains only one branch point, then every apartment contains only one branch point.
 In either case, the claim follows.